magepages/mpdocs/docs/faq/index.md

 ![faqs detail page](https://i.imgur.com/tkKaXoO.png)

-* Display all answer's contents for each question, View counts, first public dates, positive feedbacks.
+* Display all answer's contents for each question, Pageview, first public dates, positive feedbacks.
 * Question Detail Page can display the `Voting for helpfulness` field so that customers can respond if this answer is helpful to them or not.

 ![voting for helpfulness](https://i.imgur.com/SculFSj.png)